 Kirsten is currently a Clinical Associate in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center.

-Danielle is currently the lab manager of the Clinical Neuroscience Lab at Florida State University.
-Her research interests include paraphilic disorders and psychopathology related to criminal offending.
+Danielle is currently the lab manager of the Clinical Neuroscience Lab at Florida State University and the Clinical Research on Externalizing and Addiction Mechanisms at University of California, Berkeley.